Blair Niles: Writing career

 In the early 1920s, Blair began writing travel books.
 In 1923, she published Casual Wanderings in Ecuador.
 Colombia: Land of Miracles followed in 1924, and Peruvian Pageant in 1937.
 She developed a new approach to writing travel books, which she called "the human travel book" in which she linked contemporary culture with the past by exploring history, traditions, and legends.
 Her breakthrough book was Black Haiti: A Biography of Africa's Eldest Daughter (1926), which told the story of the largest slave revolt in history led by Toussaint L'Overture.
 This book was closely followed by Condemned to Devil's Island (1928), the bestselling fictionalized account of the escapes of René Belbenoît, a prisoner on the Devil's Island penal colony in French Guiana.
 The book was made into a Hollywood movie, Condemned.
 Blair was the first woman to visit Devil's Island.
 Her book is credited with drawing public attention to the prison, resulting in its eventual closure.
-When the Depression hit, Blair looked for places closer too home to investigate.
+When the Depression hit, Blair looked for places closer to home to investigate.
 In 1931, she published Strange Brother, the first book to compassionately portray gay men in Harlem.
 Blair then turned to writing books about Latin America, with a focus on the ancient Aztec, Incan, and Quiche civilizations.

 On the centennial of the Supreme Court's United States v.
-The Amistad decision, Blair wrote a novel that introduced to a new generation to the Court's decision, which held that kidnapped Africans were not the property of their “owners.”
+The Amistad decision, Blair wrote a novel that introduced a new generation to the Court's decision, which held that kidnapped Africans were not the property of their “owners.”
 The book, called East by Day, was selected as one of twenty books by readers of the New York Herald for Great Britain readers.
 It served as her atonement for her grandfather's role in the Civil War.
 She knew that her grandfather, Roger Atkinson Pryor, spoke in Charleston, South Carolina urging the Confederates to open fire on Fort Sumter to force Virginia into secession.
 According to The New York Times, this speech was the “match that exploded the powder magazine and brought on the war.”
 As one of Confederate General Beauregard's aides-de-camp, Roger declined the offer to fire the first cannon of the Civil War.
 This book motivated Blair to write East by Day.